 - If you fill the liners too full, the cupcakes will overflow.

 - Too full = sinking in the center

 Got that?
 Halfway full!
 Halfway full!

-Now that the cupcakes are baked and your self control is fading quickly, it’s time to frost these babes.
+Now that the cupcakes are baked and your self control is fading quickly, it’s time to frost them.
 The frosting flavor is completely up to you.
-I have a plethora of options from chocolate buttercream and rainbow chip frosting to strawberry frosting, vanilla buttercream, salted caramel frosting, and cream cheese frosting.
-Keeping things monotone (though highly indulgent) with chocolate buttercream and a friendly dose of chocolate sprinkles.
+We have a plethora of options on this site from chocolate buttercream and rainbow chip frosting to strawberry frosting, vanilla buttercream, salted caramel frosting, and cream cheese frosting.
+Keeping things even (though highly indulgent) with chocolate buttercream and a friendly dose of chocolate sprinkles.

 And layer that buttercream on nice and tall. (used wilton 1M!)

 I don’t normally reach for chocolate desserts if there’s a fruity one on the menu, but I would gladly unwrap one of these over any other choice.